-If your RV or camper trailer is stored under a shelter of some sort, your RV's roof and rubber coating will last many times longer than a camping unit which sits out in the weather.
+If your RV or camper trailer is stored under a shelter of some sort, your RV's roof and rubber coating will last far longer than a camping unit that sits out in the weather.
 Direct sunlight and heat may deteriorate the chemical compounds of many sealants over time, allowing moisture to eventually find the cracks in the roofing material.

 Accessing RV Roof Damage

 The following tips will help you visually inspect your unit's roof for leaks.